akseidel/pywordletool/README.md

 ### Highlight Group Optimal

-* **Highlight Group Optimal** identifies from the words in the current **Words Showing**, or in one of the vocabulary sources: **Small** or **Large**, that when used as a guess against the current word list will result in remaining choice lists containing the smallest number of choices ***when that guess is wrong***.
+* **Highlight Group Optimal** identifies from the words in the current **Words Showing**, or in one of the vocabulary sources: **Small** or **Large**, that when used as a guess against the current **Words Showing** word list will result in remaining choice lists containing the smallest number of choices ***when that guess is wrong***.
 In other words, any word you pick from a given list has an even chance of being the solution, but some picks leave you fewer remaining words to choose from, like only one word.
 It is possible for a word to leave only one word remaining for every which way that word was wrong.
 You would solve the Wordle in your next guess under that condition. **Highlight Group Optimal** identifies that word.
 * Groups are words that share a unique clue pattern.
 Thus, a group is an abstract that is both the clue pattern and the group of words.
 A separate window opens to report all the group pattern information when the **Verbose Report** checkbox is checked.
 * Assuming the various settings have not excluded the solution from the current words showing and considering the solution is a random list member, then dividing the list into many small choice groups will on average minimize the number of guess required to narrow down to the solution.
-* The group optimal score is the clue pattern group average size resulting from a guess considered as the solution to the current words showing.
-The guess word source is an option, but the guess is always applied to the current words showing.
 * The **Lqty/max** value is the maximum found displayed list quantity to guess word's maximum sized group ratio.
 Higher ratios correspond to smaller expected subsequent guesses for the candidate guess word.
 It can vary. **Lqty/max** values vary when guess words share the same average clue pattern group size but vary in their maximum clue pattern group size.
 Refer to the verbose output to see which optimal word has the maximum **Lqty/max** value.
 * The maximum value the **Lqty/max** ratio can be is the list size.
 When the ratio is the list size the solution will be the guess after the candidate guess when the candidate guess is not of the list.
 When the candidate guess is of the list there will be some chance the candidate guess is the solution.
 The solution will be the guess after the candidate guess when otherwise.
 * Optimal group analysis should be performed on the total selection list that contains multiple letters because the analysis is for selecting the solution versus guessing for letter discovery.